Stay Connected

 - Stress: this is a leading cause of both tension headaches and migraines.
 Try to reduce stress levels using deep breating or Yoga.

-Home Remedies and Natural Cures for Headaches
+Home Remedies and Natural Treatments for Headaches

 Headache Relief with a Glass of Water